fossMeDaddy/dbdaddy/README.md

 ## Quickstart Guide

-The CLI requires a config file: `dbdaddy.config.json` to connect with your database.
+the CLI requires a config file: `dbdaddy.config.json` to connect with your database.
 It has connection credentials like host, port, params, user, password, etc.

-When you first install & run `dbdaddy` it asks you for a connection uri, if not provided, default PostgreSQL credentials are used that can be changed later at any point in time.
+when you first install & run `dbdaddy` it asks you for a connection uri, if not provided, default PostgreSQL credentials are used that can be changed later at any point in time.

 `dbdaddy` handles multiple databases on your database server as "branches", there is always a "current branch" on which you perform read/write operations like `inspect`ing the schema, `exec`uting SQL statements, etc.

-You can `checkout` (change current branch) to different branches with the below command.
+you can `checkout` (change current branch) to different branches with the below command.

 ```
 dbdaddy checkout postgres2
 ```

-To create a new branch, copy the contents of the current branch into the new branch and checkout into it, use `checkout` with `-n`/`--new` option:
+to create a new branch, copy the contents of the current branch into the new branch and checkout into it, use `checkout` with `-n`/`--new` option:

 ```
 dbdaddy checkout -n my_new_db
 ```

-Creating a new empty branch independent of the current branch and checking out into it looks like this (using `-c`/`--clean` option combined with `-n` option):
+creating a new empty branch independent of the current branch and checking out into it looks like this (using `-c`/`--clean` option combined with `-n` option):

 ```
 dbdaddy checkout -nc my_fresh_new_db
 ```

+### Trivial scenario

-Let's take an example scenario:
+let's take an example scenario:

-Your friend gave you [this pg dump file](https://gist.github.com/fossMeDaddy/60c45d0b595d9167a3bd7556c1c31332), you'd like to create a table and give it back to them, let's see how you can do this with `dbdaddy`
+your friend gave you [this pg dump file](https://gist.github.com/fossMeDaddy/60c45d0b595d9167a3bd7556c1c31332), you'd like to create a table and give it back to them, let's see how you can do this with `dbdaddy`

-Create a new database & checkout into it
+create a new database & checkout into it
 ```
 dbdaddy checkout -nc friends_with_dbs
 ```

 > NOTE:
-> In case, `dbdaddy` hasn't been set up on your machine, you will be asked to input your local/dev database connection uri before your command is processed.
+> in case, `dbdaddy` hasn't been set up on your machine, you will be asked to input your local/dev database connection uri before your command is processed.

-Run the restore command with a file option
+run the restore command with a file option
 ```
 dbdaddy restore --file /path/to/dump
 ```
-This will execute & restore the dump in the current branch.
+this will execute & restore the dump in the current branch.

-This should've restored your newly created database with your friend's dump (if I didn't fuck up).
+this should've restored your newly created database with your friend's dump (if I didn't fuck up).

-Now that you both have the same DB state, let's inspect it
+now that you both have the same DB state, let's inspect it
 ```
 dbdaddy inspect --all
 ```
 > NOTE:
 > `--all` option prints everything, without this option, you're provided a searchable prompt to pick out a table/view and inspect its schema

-After inspecting through all the tables, you can't see the table `person` which is very important for very valid reasons in this sample e-commerce db schema and not just for this tutorial.
+after inspecting through all the tables, you can't see the table `person` which is very important for very valid reasons in this sample e-commerce db schema and not just for this tutorial.

-Let's write a SQL script!
+let's write a SQL script!
 ```sql
 -- FILE: ./create_person.sql
 CREATE TABLE person (